1) Turn the Dash Cam on

 Any spare parts can be purchased from the below website:

-The 512GW has an internal battery for emergency uses, such as the loss of power during an incident.
+The 312GW has an internal battery for emergency uses, such as the loss of power during an incident.
 This will allow the camera to continue recording to the end of the clip before switching off.
 This internal battery has around 10 minutes of battery life.
-If you also use the Rear Camera added, the battery life is reduced due to the additional power draw.

 We can provide a new battery for you directly and we offer two battery services.
 Please contact our Support Team and we can explain the options available.